lizygeogy/docs/docs/dtgateway_api.md

     "licenseType": "{licenseType}"
 }
 ```
-### GET /ws/v2/licenses/{id}

-Function:Get the raw license content

 ### GET /ws/v2/phoneHome/report[?period={total/previous/current}]

 Function: Get a report which is in the same format of the usage report gateway is generating and sending back to DataTorrent.
-When the query parameter "period", by default it will return stats from the total period.
+When the query parameter "period" is omitted, by default it will return stats from the total period.

 Example: